-- Or, the program is too long and drawn out and doesn't appear to be going anywhere.
-People are busy these days and always have competing obligations.
-If they are not getting continuing satisfaction from the program, no matter what their original obligation was, they will not stay. - ▲ Another reason why the participation and enthusiasm may be falling off is that the participants in the program haven't bonded with one another.
+- ▲ OF, the program is two long and drawn, sult and doesn't appear to be going, anywhere.
+People are busy these duiss and always have competing obligations.
+If they are not getting continuing, satisfaction from the program, the matter what their original obligation was, they will not stay. - A Another reason why the participation and enthusiasm may befulling off is that the participants in the piosram haven't bonded with one another.
 Usually, programs of this kind are sustained by the friendship, rapport, and sense of community that develops.
-If that glue is not present, interest falls off.
-You should check out whether there is something different going on in terms of friendship patterns for those people who seem to remain enthusiastic as compared to the others.
+If that glue is not present, interestfalls off.
+You should check out whether there is something different going on in terms offriendship patterns for those people who seem to remain enthusiastic as compared to the others.